Floorp-Projects/Floorp/docs/writing-rust-code/uniffi.md

   3. Generate bindings code for your crate
       - Add the path of your UDL (that you made in step 1) in `toolkit/components/uniffi-bindgen-gecko-js/mach_commands.py`
       - Run `./mach uniffi generate`
-          - add your newly generated `Rust{udl-name}.jsm` file to `toolkit/components/uniffi-bindgen-gecko-js/components/moz.build`
+          - add your newly generated `Rust{udl-name}.sys.mjs` file to `toolkit/components/uniffi-bindgen-gecko-js/components/moz.build`
-      - Then simply import your `jsm` module to the file you want to use it in and start using your APIs!
+      - Then simply import your module to the file you want to use it in and start using your APIs!

         Example from tabs module:

         ``` js
-        XPCOMUtils.defineLazyModuleGetters(lazy, {
+        ChromeUtils.defineESModuleGetters(lazy, {
           ...
-          TabsStore: "resource://gre/modules/RustTabs.jsm",
+          TabsStore: "resource://gre/modules/RustTabs.sys.mjs",
         });
         ...
         this._rustStore = await lazy.TabsStore.init(path);